What is Excel’s Power Pivot?

 Again, Excel is a great tool on its own.
 It has the power and capability to do great things.
 However, it is widely agreed that Power Pivot is one of the greatest and most useful Excel tools on the market.
 Why?
 Power Pivot has transformed the way users – especially companies – can input, view, analyze, and then use information.

 In the past, analysis – with Excel – can sometimes take up to several days.
 With Power Pivot, data analysis can be done in about an hour.
 However, the real power of the add-in is the fact that data can be easily moved, changed, and adjusted.

-Companies frequently need to work with data that comes in quickly, and that can change even faster.
-Power Pivot enables users to manipulate data input, create relationships, and get a better understanding of where the company currently stands in relation to one metric or another.
+Companies frequently need to work with data that comes in quickly and that can change even faster.
+Power Pivot enables users to manipulate data input, create relationships, and better understand where the company currently stands in relation to one metric or another.

 Power Pivot also enables users to create visual data that can be outputted to Excel worksheets.
 It includes PivotTables and PivotCharts.
-Worksheets with multiple outputs create a dashboard of data that can easily be viewed and can be shared with higher-ups in a company.
+Worksheets with multiple outputs create a dashboard dashboard that can easily be viewed and shared with higher-ups in a company.
 Executives can view and even interact with the data if the worksheets are built correctly.